• Skip to content

 There’s no specific treatment for growing pains.
 You can tell your child that the pains aren’t serious and they’ll go away.

-There’s no need to stop your child from doing physical activity.
+There’s no need to stop your child from doing physical activity like sports or playing outside.

 Growing pains usually sort themselves out over time.